 1) What is a certified ocularist?

-To be a certified ocularist, one must be a member of the "American Society of Ocularists" (ASO).
-Based in the United States, it is a non-profit organization that is in existence since 1957.
-Mr. François Gordon is a member of the ASO since 1988 and a certified ocularist (BCO) since 1993.
-To obtain certification, ocularists must follow courses offered by physicians, ophthalmologists, psychologists, paramedical professionals, as well as ocularists colleagues.
+To be a certified ocularist, one must be a member of the "American Society of Ocularists" (ASO), a non-profit organization founded in 1957 and based in the United States.
+Mr. François Gordon has been a member of the ASO since 1988 and a certified ocularist (BCO) since 1993.
+To become a certified professional, ocularists must follow courses offered by physicians, ophthalmologists, psychologists, paramedical professionals, as well as ocularists colleagues.

-Our certification is valid for six years and we are obliged to undergo continuous training with courses, exams and accumulation of credits, etc..
-This training ensures the best professional service possible with constant evolution.
+Our certification is valid for six years, and we are required to undergo continuous training with courses, exams and credit accumulation, etc. This training ensures a high standard of professional service that undergoes constant evolution.

-2) What is the recommended maintenance for an ocular prosthesis?
+2) What type of maintenance does an ocular prosthesis require?

-The golden rule is simple: handle your prosthesis only if the need arises.
-The less you handle your “artificial eye”, the better the tissues of your orbit will be.
-However, as each individual is unique, there may be exceptions that prove the rule.
-With our experience, we can say that most patients remove their prosthesis to clean with water and soap three to five times per year.
-If you have any eyelash or dust in your orbit or if smoke has irritated your eye, it is recommended to remove the prosthesis and clean it.
-It may even be necessary to make an ablution with water inside the orbit.
+Most patients remove their prostheses and clean them with soap and water three to five times a year.
+If you have any eyelash or dust in your eye socket or if smoke is irritating your eye, it is recommended to remove the prosthesis and clean it.
+It may even be necessary to ablute with water inside the socket.

 3) How to remove and replace the prosthesis for cleaning?

-Of course, it is required to wash one's hands with water and soap and rinse thoroughly before handling the prosthesis.
+It goes without saying that you need to wash your hands with soap and water and rinse them thoroughly before manipulating the prosthesis.

-The instructions are for right-handed persons, hands should be reversed for left-handed persons.
-To remove the prosthesis, with the index finger of the left hand, pull the lower eyelid down to the eyelashes.
+The following instructions are for right-handed people; hands should be reversed for left-handed people.
+Using the index finger of the left hand, pull the lower eyelid down to the eyelashes to remove the prosthesis.

 4) What is the lifespan of an ocular prosthesis?

-Although each case must be analyzed individually, the lifespan of a normal ocular prosthesis varies between five and seven years, depending on the patient's environment, orbital changes, the patient’s prosthesis maintenance, the health of the patient, etc....
-This frequency optimizes comfort and the aesthetic of the prosthesis.
+Although each situation must be assessed on a case-by-case basis, the lifespan of a typical ocular prosthesis varies between five and seven years, depending on the patient's environment, eye socket changes, quality of prosthetic maintenance, patient’s health, etc. This periodicity optimizes the comfort and aesthetics of the prosthesis.

-It is strongly recommended to visit your ocularist at least once a year to check the status of the "artificial eye", the tissues of the orbit as well as the fitting of the prosthesis in the orbit.
-And more importantly, the ocularist will proceed with the polishing of the ocular prosthesis to get rid of any trace of protein deposition, of salts in tears, and possibly bacteria and other microorganisms that are found in the normal secretions of the orbit.
-This polishing will instantly give you optimal comfort and aesthetic and the visit usually last only for 30 minutes.
-The frequency of these visits is variable for each patient and some need to come every six months.
-An annual visit is recognized and recommended in the ophthalmic milieu.
+It is strongly recommended that you visit your ocularist at least once a year to check the condition of the "artificial eye", the eye socket tissues, as well as the fitting of the prosthesis in the socket.
+More importantly, the ocularist will polish the ocular prosthesis to remove any protein deposit, salt from tears, bacteria and other microorganisms naturally found in the normal socket secretions.

-6) Are there any surgical options for patients with ocular prosthesis to improve comfort, aesthetic, or both?
+6) Are there any surgical solutions for patients with an ocular prosthesis to improve comfort, aesthetics, or both?

-Contact us on the matter, a free consultation at our office will guide you through this process.
+Contact us regarding this matter.
+We will offer you a free consultation and will guide you through this process.

-7) When making a new prosthesis, what is the waiting period before I get my new prosthesis and how many appointments will be necessary?
+7) What is the waiting period for getting my new prosthesis, and how many appointments will be necessary?